 Grieving the loss of happiness

 I recently returned from a 5 week trip to India where I pretty much focused on myself.
-It was all about self improvement.
-I felt happier, more content, I experienced longer periods of peacefulness, I was compassionate in different ways, and more.
+It was all about self-improvement.
+I felt happier, and more content, I experienced longer periods of peacefulness, I was compassionate in different ways, and more.

 I knew it would require effort to maintain that when I returned home, but I didn’t expect to ‘lose it’ so quickly.

 I was devastated and hugely disappointed with myself, for letting so many petty things get me down, wound up, frustrated or upset in some other way.

 Why did I lose the ‘magic’ I felt so quickly?